TExES Special Education EC-12 (161) Practice Test

 Prepare for your test with realistic questions.

-The TExES Special Education EC-12 (161) exam is administered for those interested in becoming an entry-level educator within the Texas public school system, specifically for teaching special education to children from early childhood through the 12th grade.
+The TExES Special Education EC-12 (161) exam was administered for those interested in becoming an entry-level educator within the Texas public school system, specifically for teaching special education to children from early childhood through the 12th grade.

 TExES Special Education EC-12 Exam Outline

-The questions are split into four domains:
+The questions were split into four domains:

 I. Understanding Individuals with Disabilities and Evaluating Their Needs (13%)